peter-mount/mms-expansioncase/README.md

 Do not reduce the height below 50mm otherwise the fan will not fit.

 All released STL's are with the default height.

+### Adding parts

+To add custom parts via OpenSCAD code you need to implement the following three modules:

+    module enclosureRemoveBefore() {}
+    module enclosureAdd() {}
+    module enclosureRemoveAfter() {}

+These three get called at specific places during constructing the enclosure, but before it is split into the two halves.

+The enclosure is built along the following lines:

+    module enclosure() {
+        difference() {
+            union() {
+                difference() {
+                    // Outer hull
+                    // Cut out inside, fan and grille
+                    // back & front faceplate holders
+                    // cutouts
+                    enclosureRemoveBefore();
+                }
+                // Add support struts
+                // Add internal posts
+                enclosureAdd();
+            }
+            // Remove internal post holes
+            enclosureRemoveAfter();
+        }
+    }

+`enclosureRemoveBefore()` is for cutting out anything before the internal features are added.called first during a difference, so you can use it to remove parts from the enclosure.
+`enclosureAdd()` is for adding new internal structures and `enclosureRemoveAfter()` for any final removals.